 This course is designed to provide the student an opportunity to apply their knowledge of a chosen professional role through teaching, internship, observation or work experience.
-This course will use selected sites on or off campus to develop the expanding role of the dental hygienist in the health care system.
+This course will use student selected sites on or off campus to develop the expanding role of the dental hygienist in the health care system.
 8 hours of practicum per week.
-Prerequisite: DHY-4010 and instructor permission.
+Prerequisite: DHY-3020, DHY-3030, and DHY-4010.